Skip to content

 Logs

 Each submitted job gets default stdout and stderr paths unless you override them in JobExecution.
+By default these files live under the submission working directory at .molq/jobs/<job-id>/.

 At runtime, those resolved paths are stored in JobRecord.metadata under: